 - Swelling around the mouth (from potential tooth root abscesses)

-If you detect any of the above signs, please contact Cathcart and Winn Veterinary Clinic and Hospital in Farnham and Aldershot to book an appointment for a vet to examine your cat as soon as possible.
+If you detect any of the above signs, please contact Cathcart and Winn Veterinary Clinic and Hospital in Farnham to book an appointment for a vet to examine your cat as soon as possible.

 How can dental disease in cats be prevented?